“Open data and content can be freely used, modified, and shared by anyone for any purpose".

 Stirling Council’s Open Data project is being delivered in collaboration with the other six Scottish cities (Aberdeen, Dundee, Edinburgh, Glasgow, Perth and Inverness) which, as a group, are referred to as the “8th City Data Cluster Programme”.
 The Programme is managed on behalf of the Scottish Cities Alliance by a Lead Partner, the City of Glasgow Council, and match-funded through the European Regional Development Fund (ERDF) by the Scottish Government acting as Managing Authority

-In keeping with Stirling Council's Open Data Policy, an Open Data platform for Stirling will be launched later in 2018.
+In keeping with Stirling Council's Open Data Policy, an Open Data platform for Stirling was formally launched in September 2019.
+It can be accessed by clicking on the OPENDATA STIRLING logo above.